Vanadium. Made Here in America.

 Due to its unique properties, vanadium is an important component in high-strength, light-weight metallic alloys.
 Considerable growth in vanadium consumption is forecast due to the increasing use of vanadium in high-strength steel in developing countries, along with the growing use of vanadium in other specialty alloys including those used in the aerospace industry.
 As a result, we expect vanadium demand to increase in the future to support production.

 Vanadium Battery Opportunity

-With the recent growth in renewable energy, there is considerable interest in batteries that can store energy produced from these sources.
+With the recent growth in renewable energy, there is considerable investment in batteries that can store energy produced from these sources.
 That is where vanadium comes in.
 Batteries using high-purity vanadium as a catalyst are being commercialized and deployed to store energy produced from intermittent sources such as wind power and solar panels.
-Vanadium redox and vanadium flow batteries have the ability to charge and discharge quickly and efficiently with no material degradation.
+Vanadium redox and vanadium flow batteries have the ability to charge and discharge quickly and efficiently with no material degradation in performance.
 Therefore, this technology is perfect for use with renewable energy systems.

-There are very few companies that allow an investor to tap into this potentially growing vanadium market.
-As a proven current and past vanadium miner that owns the only conventional vanadium mill in the U.S. and considerable high-grade vanadium resources in our portfolio, Energy Fuels is a unique investment vehicle for this potential growth market.
+There are very few companies that allow an investor to tap into the potentially growing vanadium market.
+As a proven current and past vanadium producer that owns the only conventional vanadium mill in the U.S. and considerable high-grade vanadium resources, Energy Fuels is a unique investment vehicle for this potential growth market.